|THERMO Spoken Here! ~ J. Pohl © ~ 2018||www.ThermoSpokenHere.com (C5600-158)|

 Ambient pressure at the depth.

-Now, knowing the pressure of that final "minimum amount of air" that will not come from the tank because the surrounding, ambient pressure equals 302.4kPa...
-Assume the sea water temperature to be 15°C. Consequently air mass within the tank at the end of the dive is:
+Now, knowing the pressure of that final "minimum amount of air" (that will not come from the tank because the surrounding, ambient pressure equals 302.4kPa) and assuming the sea water temperature to be 15°C...
+Consequently the air mass within the tank at the end of the dive is:

 Air mass remaining in tank which cannot be breathed.